akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 Deleting messages in event sourcing based applications is typically either not used at all, or used in conjunction with snapshotting, i.e. after a snapshot has been successfully stored, a `DeleteMessages` (`ToSequenceNr`) up until the sequence number of the data held by that snapshot can be issued to safely delete the previous events while still having access to the accumulated state during replays - by loading the snapshot.

 > [!WARNING]
-> If you are using `Persistence Query`, query results may be missing deleted messages in a journal, depending on how deletions are implemented in the journal plugin.
+> If you are using [Persistence Query](xref:persistence-query), query results may be missing deleted messages in a journal, depending on how deletions are implemented in the journal plugin.
 Unless you use a plugin which still shows deleted messages in persistence query results, you have to design your application so that it is not affected by missing messages.

 The result of the `DeleteMessages` request is signaled to the persistent actor with a `DeleteMessagesSuccess` message if the delete was successful or a `DeleteMessagesFailure` message if it failed.